 The primary differences between the free and pay products comes down to features — some of which can be extremely important — and ease of use.

 Free programs generally offer no telephone technical support.
 This can be a deal-breaker for any small business, or a family with multiple computer users.
 Free programs don't, as a rule, offer parental controls that can keep kids off inappropriate sites or warn them about cyberstalking and bullying.

-In the you-get-what-you-pay-for category, the paid programs are usually easier to install and run, and have fewer conflicts with other applications.
+In the you-get-what-you-pay-for category, the paid programs are sometimes easier to install and run and have fewer conflicts with other applications.
 You'll also find that should you lock down your system too tightly, it's easier with paid programs to select specific features and shut them off, or to set rules and behavioral exceptions.

 The primary differences between free and paid anti-virus software, however, involve the additional features you get when you pay for a one-year license.
 There are the aforementioned parental controls, but you'll also find more elaborate firewalls to prevent intrusions, and performance and conflict scans for Windows PCs.
 The paid programs also look for suspicious behavior, such as a program attempting to access files it shouldn't.

 In addition, McAfee's makers point out that most free programs do not rate or assess the legitimacy of websites or warn about the latest phishing scams.

 If you have a small business, one of the best internet security suites might be a better alternative.
 Technical support will prove essential should an employee or virus bring down your computers.
 Furthermore, features that allow you to block certain types of sites can keep employees from straying to begin with.

 Parents may also consider buying a full-fledged program with parental controls.
 Not only can the additional controls be helpful, but the additional warnings about phishing can educate younger users.
 There are sometimes also home-networking features that can prevent freeloaders from using the family Wi-Fi.